 - Only the subscription that created the reservation can use it.

 - Reservations are only available to paid Azure customers.
-Sponsored accounts such as Free Trial and Azure for Students are not eligible to use this feature.
+Sponsored accounts such as Free Trial and Azure for Students aren't eligible to use this feature.

 Pricing and billing

 Capacity Reservations are priced at the same rate as the underlying VM size.
-For example, if you create a reservation for ten D2s_v3 VMs then you will start getting billed for ten D2s_v3 VMs, even if the reservation is not being used.
+For example, if you create a reservation for 10 D2s_v3 VMs then you'll start getting billed for 10 D2s_v3 VMs, even if the reservation isn't being used.

 If you then deploy a D2s_v3 VM and specify reservation property, the Capacity Reservation gets used.
-Once in use, you will only pay for the VM and nothing extra for the Capacity Reservation.
+Once in use, you pay for only VM and not the Capacity Reservation.
 Let’s say you deploy six D2s_v3 VMs against the previously mentioned Capacity Reservation.
-You will see a bill for six D2s_v3 VMs and four unused Capacity Reservation, both charged at the same rate as a D2s_v3 VM.
+You see a bill for six D2s_v3 VMs and four unused Capacity Reservation, both charged at the same rate as a D2s_v3 VM.

 Difference between On-demand Capacity Reservation and Reserved Instances